python/cpython/Doc/library/inspect.rst

    *defaults* is an *n*-tuple of default argument values corresponding to the last *n* positional parameters, or ``None`` if there are no such defaults defined.
-   *kwonlyargs* is a list of keyword-only parameter names.
+   *kwonlyargs* is a list of keyword-only parameter names in declaration order.
    *kwonlydefaults* is a dictionary mapping parameter names from *kwonlyargs* to the default values used if no argument is supplied.
    *annotations* is a dictionary mapping parameter names to annotations.